 You’ll find that—despite their strange names—these principles are easy to understand.
 You’ll find out why MosaLingua works and how it differs from other methods.
 In fact, we’ve already helped over 500,000 people learn languages!

 Everyone knows that the more you review a concept, the more likely you are to remember it later.
 On the other hand, few people know the best way to perform these review sessions.
 The least effective way to learn is to review the same word 10 times right before a test because you’ll forget the information only a few days later.
 In order to commit the information to your long-term memory, you need to space out your review sessions.
 The review schedule will differ for each person and each concept to be memorized.
 For example, learn a word for the first time, then review it 5 minutes later, then again 7 hours later, then 3 days later, then 10 days later, then 1 month later, until the word has been stored in your long-term memory.
-This schedule is based on the forgetting curve—spacing your review sessions apart so that you review a concept just before you are likely to forget it (ref.
+This schedule is based on the forgetting curve—spacing your review sessions apart so that you review information just before you are likely to forget it (ref.
 Bahrick & Phelps).

 The SRS curve: Note that at each spaced review session, it takes increasingly more time for you to forget the information.